 Jon C. Hopwood

 The triple-tank aqualungs used by the UDT frogmen during the film's climactic mission are incorrect for the WWII period.
 Although 'Jacques Cousteau', an officer in the French Navy, was working with experimental aqualungs near the end of WWII, U.S. Navy Underwater Demolition Teams did not have them during the war.
+Re-breathers, which had filters to trap carbon dioxide, were in use during this time period.
+Modern SEAL type units still use re-breathers because they produce no bubbles which can attract unwanted attention like they did in the movie.
+The Japanese divers in the movie had bubble-less re-breathers.
 See more »

 Was this review helpful to you?